-Bottom ash collects in the bottom of the boiler, is washed from the boiler bottoms with jets of water and is then sluiced to the flow management system and dewatered in tanks where the bottom ash is removed and disposed of in the onsite landfill.
+Bottom ash collects in the bottom of the boiler, is washed from the boiler bottoms with jets of water and is then sluiced to the newly constructed bottom ash dewatering facility, where the bottom ash is dewatered from the waste stream.
+The wastewater stream is then conveyed to the flow management system for additional treatment prior to discharge and the dry bottom ash is removed and disposed of in the onsite landfill.
 Water is then treated and released from Outfall 010.
 Bottom ash production currently can range from 38,500 to 48,400 tons per year.
-A bottom ash dewatering facility is currently under construction and should be completed in 2020.
-This system would more efficiently remove bottom ash particles from the sluiced waste stream.